nitro2/LearnGoWithTests/README.md

 ## Concurrency
 The go routines do not have their own copy of sharing variables.
-So they have big chance to fetch the only last values of sharing variables
+So they have a big chance to fetch the only last values of sharing variables

 ```golang
 	numbers := []int{1, 2, 3, 4}